Seeing Double: Your Best “Lookalikes” Photography

 Don't worry: you're not seeing double!
-From bunnies to canoes to babies, these striking photographs—snapped by Our Canada readers from across the country—celebrate the beauty of visual symmetry.
+From bunnies to canoes to babies, these striking photographs—snapped by Our Canada readers from across the country—celebrate the beauty of perfect symmetry.

-Monarch butterflies flap their wings between 300 to 720 times per minute—unbelievably, that’s actually considered slow compared to other butterflies!
+Monarch butterflies flap their wings between 300 to 720 times per minute—and that’s actually considered slow compared to other butterflies!
 Thanks to Isabelle Marozzo of Norland, Ontario for sharing this snap of two striking specimens at rest.

-Paula Brown captured this cute pair snuggled on a log in Petrie Island near Ottawa.
+Paula Brown captured this cute pair snuggled on a log on Petrie Island near Ottawa.

 Kimberley Allen of Woodstock, Ontario writes: “This photo of my 12-week-old twin granddaughters was captured as they lay on a comfy blanket enjoying the cool breeze under G.G.’s old maple tree.
 Even though they are fraternal, their mommy loves to dress them alike!”

-Don’t miss these 10 heartwarming photos that are guaranteed to make you smile!
+Check out more heartwarming photos that are sure to make you smile.

-Our Canada‘s Theme Pic Challenge for August, Lookalikes, generated some seriously cute moments, including this shot of baby calves captured by Norma Keith!
+Our “lookalikes” Theme Pic Challenge generated some seriously cute submissions, including this shot of baby calves captured by Norma Keith.

-Can you spot which woodpecker is male?
-Hint: the one with the bit of red!
-Thanks to Mel Diotte of LaSalle, Ontario for sharing!
+Can you spot which of these downy woodpeckers is male?
+Hint: he’s the one with the red cap!
+Thanks to Mel Diotte of LaSalle, Ontario for sharing.

 Wendy Erlendson of Ste.
 Rose, Manitoba captured this sweet shot of her pets.
 In a word?
 Adorable.